elgopher/deebee-loans/README.md

 When application is starting, state is restored and loaded again into memory.

+The state is also replicated once per hour to a second directory (which can be an NFS file system).

 ## Disclaimer

 Please note that application is lacking in multiple areas: security, input validation, testing etc. I wanted to focus